circus-tent/circus/docs/source/configuration.rst

     **send_hup**
         if True, a process reload will be done by sending the SIGHUP signal.
         Defaults to False.

-    **check_flapping**
-      If set to False, while the global **check_flapping** option is True, will skip the flapping check for this wacther.
-Defaults to True.

-    **flapping_attempts**
-        Number of times a process can restart before we start to detect the flapping.
-Defaults to 2.

-    **flapping_window**
-        The time window in seconds to test for flapping.
-If the process restarts more than **flapping_attempts**
-        times, we consider it a flapping process.
-Defaults to 1.

-    **retry_in**
-        The time in seconds to wait until we try to start a process that has been flapping.
-Defaults to 7.

     **max_retry**
         The number of times we attempt to start a process, before